 Welcome to the National Cardiovascular Data Registry (NCDR®) Research Network.
 The NCDR is the American College of Cardiology's (ACC) suite of data registries designed to help hospitals and private practices measure and improve the quality of cardiovascular care they provide.
-Since its inception in 1997, the NCDR includes seven hospital-based registries.
-More than 2,400 hospitals participate in the registries.
+Since its inception in 1997, the NCDR has expanded to include eight hospital-based registries and two outpatient registries.
+More than 2,000 hospitals and 4,000 outpatient providers participate in the registries.
 This participant base, coupled with a growing patient population, allow the NCDR Research Network to pose critical questions pertaining to cardiovascular health care and its delivery.